-Location: Beirut is located 33.89 latitude and 35.49 longitude and it is situated at elevation 102 meters above sea level.
+Location: Beirut is located 33.89 latitudes and 35.49 longitude and it is situated at an elevation of 102 meters above sea level.

 Currency: Lebanese Pound LBP.
 Approximate conversion rate: USD 1 = LBP 1,500.
-USD is also a currently accepted in Lebanon.
+USD is also accepted in Lebanon.

-Religion: Lebanon is one of the most religiously diverse country in all of the Middle East.
+Religion: Lebanon is one of the most religiously diverse country in the Middle East.
 Beirut has significant Christian and Muslim communities with 18 recognized religious groups.

 Language: The official language is Arabic, but English and French are widely spoken.
 Most official signage is in Arabic and English.

 Shopping: Shops are generally open from around 10:00 to 23:00.